 - Chips — I try to go for something with beans in it (like Beanfields or Beanitos) to up my calorie and protein intake

 - Fresh cut fruit & veggies (like peaches, berries, carrots, cucumbers)

 - An apple

 - Hummus, nut butter, or avocado on gluten-free toast (This is an easy way to sneak something that might otherwise be considered a liquid through security.
 Cut a toast-sized square of parchment paper to lay on top, then wrap in plastic to avoid any mess and keep your toppings in place.)

 Setout Duo Bundle

-If you want access to a lot of other things on your trip and want a bit more organization, I recommend the Setout Duo Bundle.
+If you want access to a lot of things on your trip and want to stay organized, I recommend the Setout Duo Bundle.
 You can pack your snacks in the main compartment of the Setout Laptop Backpack and keep your laptop and notebook safely separated from your food.
 Pack the rest of the stuff you’ll need at your destination in the Setout Duffle Bag and toss it in the overhead bin.

 Sh*t You Can Probably Get Away With